 1998 - GFA slum ministry begins in four cities, and has seen this outreach grow into nearly 900 slums across South Asia since then .

-2004 - Bridge of Hope Program, a child sponsorship program, begins.
-Today, more than 70,000 children are enrolled in Bridge of Hope centers across Asia.
-Young people come to Texas for the inaugural year of GFA’s U.S.-based discipleship program Road to Reality (now called School of Discipleship).
+2004 - Bridge of Hope, a child sponsorship program, begins.
+Today, more than 70,000 children are enrolled in centers across Asia.
+Also in 2004, young people come to Texas for the inaugural year of GFA’s U.S.-based discipleship program Road to Reality (now called School of Discipleship).

 2005 - Women’s Fellowships are initiated in churches led by GFA-supported pastors.
-During 2019, these fellowships taught nearly 60,000 illiterate women to read and write, and it provided vocational training to more than 12,000 women needing jobs.
+In 2019, these fellowships taught nearly 60,000 illiterate women to read and write, and they provided vocational training to more than 12,000 women needing jobs.

 2006 - First Renewing Your Passion Conference